 Beekeeping has skyrocketed in popularity in recent years, and it continues to be a profitable endeavor for many hobbyists and professionals.
 While honey is the obvious source of income for beekeepers, you might be surprised to learn that there are many other streams of revenue connected to beekeeping.
 Here are some of the many ways you can make money with bees:

+The benefits and need to protect pollinators like bees and other flying insects are drawing the attention of many industries and government organizations like the Environmental Protection Agency.
 Bee pollen granules are cited by many health food enthusiasts as a “superfood” that can boost immunity and provide other health-related benefits such as minimizing seasonal allergies, treating osteoporosis, and acting as an antioxidant.
-Bee pollen is growing in popularity at natural food stores, health stores, and some drugstores.
+Bee pollen is usually available at natural food stores, health stores, and some drugstores.

 Commercial Pollination Services

 Many agricultural producers will pay to have hives temporarily relocated to their fields to provide pollination services.
 Hives are generally contracted for service for a period of three to five weeks.

 Most commercial pollination service operators are located in California, followed by Texas, Florida, North Dakota, South Dakota, and Montana.
 Almond crops have the highest demand for commercial pollination, followed by sunflower and canola.

 New bee operations always need stock for starting their hives, and established beekeepers may need replacement bees due to swarming or disease.
 Many beekeepers establish a profitable sideline for their own honey making or pollinating businesses—providing bees (and custom-built hives or kits) to others in the industry.

 Bees can, in fact, be shipped through the U.S. Postal Service, making for an interesting visit to the post office for a new hobbyist (and you can be sure everyone will want to get out of your way when they hear the buzz of that shipping container).